datanav/docs/overview.rst

      ]}

-If you uploaded your files to Github or Google Drive, you will need to make sure the changes are commited/reuploaded.
-If using a regular web server, you must transfer the changed files to the server.

-After updating the data files and the ``orders`` pump has run we can then see that the new order has been added to the ``orders`` dataset:
+After updating the data files, reposting them to the REST endpoints using curl, and after the ``orders`` pump has run we can then see that the new order has been added to the ``orders`` dataset:

 ::

-  $ curl -s https://instance-guid.sesam.cloud/api/datasets/orders/entities | python3 -m json.tool
+  $ curlJWT -s https://instance-guid.sesam.cloud/api/datasets/orders/entities | python3 -m json.tool
   [
       ...,
       {